JohnHop/useless_isam/docs/part4.md

 }
 ```

-no criptic expressions untile here.
+no criptic expressions until here.
 Next, if there are some results

 ```C++
 std::vector<Record> results(range.first.diff(range.second) + 1);